 The Glute Roll

-We frequently recommend that athletes foam roll both the gluteus maximus, as well as the gluteus medius.
-The good news is, these same rolls will help reduce cellulite in the glute (butt) area!
-To hit the glutes on your foam roller, first place the roller on the ground, then sit with your butt directly on top of it, feet on the ground with your legs bent at 90 degrees.
+We frequently recommend that athletes foam roll both the gluteus maximus as well as the gluteus medius.
+The good news is, these same rolls will help reduce cellulite in the butt area!
+To foam roll the cellulite in your butt, first place the roller on the ground, then sit with your butt directly on top of it.
+Your feet should be on the ground, with your legs bent at 90 degrees.
 Your hands should be placed behind you, supporting some of your weight.
 Lean slightly to one side, then slowly roll back and forth.
 Repeat for about a minute, then switch sides.
 If you work out some kinks while you’re eliminating that cellulite, then it’s a win-win!
 Below is a video describing the exercise.